 - Slugs: `^[a-z0-9-]+$`, kebab-case, no dates, no category prefix

-- Content schema: defined in src/content/config.ts; do not modify without explicit ask
+- Content schema: defined in src/content/config.ts; do not modify without an explicit ask

 ## Article shape (mdx files)

-- Frontmatter fields required by schema: title, description, urlSlug, category, tags, publishedAt, lang, translationKey
+- Required frontmatter (schema): title, description, urlSlug, category, tags, publishedAt, lang, translationKey

-- Body sections in this order: Lead, Background, How to tell, Step by step, FAQ, Related
+- Body section order: Lead, Background, How to tell, Step by step, FAQ, Related

-- Editing files outside the path the user provided
+- Edit files outside the path the user provided

-- Inventing new components when one in src/components/mdx/ would do
+- Invent a new component when one in src/components/mdx/ would do

-1. For each task, write a 3-part prompt: context (point at the spec), task (one specific deliverable), constraints (what not to do).
+- Drive each task with a 3-part prompt: context (point at the spec), task (one deliverable), constraints (explicit negatives).
 Template:

 [CONTEXT]